metasfresh/metasfresh-documentation/_webui_collection/EN/Testing_send_emails_to_single_address.md

 ---
-title: How do I set up one single email address for all outbound documents for testing purposes?
+title: How do I set up one single email address for all outbound documents for testing purposes (System Administrator)?
 layout: default
 tags:
   - Emails and Outbound Documents